 14. Mobile or desktop first - where do you start

-Designing for mobile first is a hot topic at the moment.
+Designing for mobile first is still a hot topic.
 Some people are more comfortable with it.
 Others less so.
 As with everything there is seldom a right or wrong approach.

 The key is to focus on the content and having smaller screens in mind, but whether that is done with sketches for mobile being made along the way whilst the more detailed definitions are done for desktop first doesn't really matter.
 As long as you consider your content, why it's there and how it should behave across devices.
 Start where you feel comfortable but experiment with both.